RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 <br><i>- The bigger the challenge, the greater the opportunity.</i>

 These are other risks, origins, and requires cross-confirmations.
 By researching and providing community aid when there's an operation or abuse of coercive control in-progress, you could save a life.
 Here are the layers underneath where an operation comes from...
+<br>There are more Subjective Claims from our study going beyond in-person violence to the online operations.

 ## Private Sector:
 Multiple private companies and services in layers are clearly being used against Amber Heard to this extreme of volume.